2020-07-22

 I thank Farengar and walk to the marketplace.
 I catch Lucia and Mila near The Drunken Huntsman inn and we sit a while on the steps and talk.
 I have to remember not to call it The Drunken Husband in front of children, lest they too start calling it that and Elrindir will feel offended.

 Sunsets are always so beautiful in this region, but I can't stay to enjoy this one.
 It's time for me and my followers to get going.
-I'd much rather stay here with Lucia than travel to Morpork, but I have an important job to do.
+I'd much rather remain chilling here with my friends and the kids than travel to Morpork, but I have an important job to do.

 The weather is beautiful and we're thoroughly enjoying the sights along the road, even in the foggy Reach.
 We arrive in Morpork a little after 9 in the evening.
 After talking a word or two to one or another person at the inn, we pay a visit to Fortune's Tradehouse.
 They're already sleeping, but Morilla is very happy to hear that her enemy is dead.
 I've got to make her talk someday about what happened between them, but tonight is not the time.
 Oh, and her shipment of special Summerset apples has arrived from Solitud without any problems.